pyrocms/pyrocms-docs/content/guides/themes/custom-theme-basics.md

      addons/[site-ref]/themes/my_theme_name/theme.php

-No real PHP experience is required to edit this file, just remember to change the last part of &quot;Theme\_Custom&quot; in the them file below to match your folder.
+No real PHP experience is required to edit this file, just remember to change the last part of &quot;Theme\_Custom&quot; in the theme file below to match your folder.
 It must always start with &quot;Theme\_&quot; and then have the folder name with the first letter capitalized.
 As mentioned below in the Theme Options section the &quot;public $options&quot; array is optional.
 If you do not want to add options, simply remove that section.

 		<?php defined('BASEPATH') OR exit('No direct script access allowed');
 		class Theme_Custom extends Theme